Christian school: United Kingdom

 In the United Kingdom, church schools are more generally referred to as faith schools.
 In 2012, 33.75% of all maintained schools and 23.13% of all academies in England were faith schools, a total of 6,830 institutions.

 The Church of England was historically a provider of many schools throughout England.
 Such schools (called 'Church of England schools') were partially absorbed into the state education system (in the Education Act 1944), with the church retaining an influence on the schools in return for its support in funding and staffing.
 Such schools are required to accept pupils regardless of religious background, though if they are oversubscribed, they can, and often do, give preference to applicants of the relevant faith.
 As of February 2017, there are 3,731 state schools and 906 academies in England that are church schools.
 Approximately one quarter of all primary schools in England are Church of England schools and 15 million people alive today went to a Church of England school.

 Because of the availability of church-run schools and the tolerance for religious activity in state schools, private Christian schools are a relative rarity, but do exist throughout the country.
 One of the larger ones, the Liverpool Christian Fellowship School, made national headlines in 2001 when they led a campaign backed by forty other schools, to retain their right to use caning and other corporal punishments, which was outlawed in 1999.
 They intended to halt what they felt was a decline of discipline within schools.
 Other Christian schools include Kingsfold Christian School in Lancashire, Carmel Christian School in Bristol, Grangewood Independent School in London, Mannafields Christian School in Edinburgh, Emmanuel Christian School in Leicester, Derby & Walsall, & The River School in Worcester, among others.

 The Netherlands

 In the Netherlands the question whether or not public schools should be Christian and in what way was subject of much debate between 1806 and 1917.
-During the second half of the 19th century this "School-struggle" reached its summit and dominated politics along with voting rights and the district system.
-In 1917 most of these 3 matters were resolved by the Pacification of 1917.
-From now on both confessional (religious) and public schools would get equal funding.
+During the second half of the 19th century this school struggle reached its summit and dominated politics along with voting rights and the district system.
+In 1917 most of these three matters were resolved by the Pacification of 1917.
+From then on both confessional (religious) and public schools would get equal funding.
 Schools grounded in a religious denomination are treated as a type of distinct education (bijzonder onderwijs) and governed by their own institutions separate from that for mainstream schools.

 In the second half of 2006 there were 6,318 Christian schools in the Netherlands; 4,955 primary schools, 1,054 high schools and 309 colleges and universities.